cwchentw/objcgic/README.md

-# objcgic - A Objective-C binding of cgic
+# objcgic - An Objective-C binding of cgic

 ## Warning